accordionpeas/grunt-require/README.md

 Base reference for script files.
 If not passed in then the value of the 'baseUrl' option will be used to generate script references.

-#### options.main
+#### options.name
 Type: `String`
 Default value: `'bootstrap'`

-Path to main application JS file.
-This option should be set to the same value as you would typically set for the mainConfigFile except without the baseUrl or file extension parts.
+Name of the main config file.
+This file should be within the path that was set as the 'baseUrl' option.

 #### options.build
 Type: `Boolean`